2Fast-2Lamaa: Large-Scale Lidar-Inertial Localization and Mapping with Continuous Distance Fields: Mapping

 \subsection{Free-space carving}

-As explained earlier in this paper, the point filtering step is designed to remove unreliable lidar points including the ones belonging to dynamic objects.
-Occasional failure of the filtering can lead to unwanted points in the map.
-Moreover, if we consider objects in the environment that are static at a given time but removed from the scene at a later time, we want a mechanism to update/clean the map accordingly.
-Under the name of \emph{free-space carving} the proposed mapping algorithm remove unwanted cells from the map before inserting a novel scan to it.

-The principle of the proposed mechanism relies of a comparison between the spherical projections of the current scan and the map cells in the vicinity of the current sensor position.
-First, the scan is projected onto an image-like data structure by keeping the point with the smallest range in each of the pixels.
-Then, the map points present in a radius around the sensor position are queried and projected in the aforementioned image-like data structure.
-If a map point is projected in a pixel that has a larger range (minus a threshold), it should be removed from the map as it occurred between a surface currently observed and the sensor.
-Fig.~\ref{figure:free_space_carving} illustrates this process.
+In self-driving scenarios (among others), it is impossible to guarantee that the environment is static at the time of mapping.
+Thus, a mechanism for rejecting dynamic objects from the map can help build cleaner maps for later reuse in a localization-only phase.
+2Fast-2Lamaa includes a \emph{free-space carving} step to remove dynamic points previously inserted in the map and account for changes in the environment, such as parked cars that are no longer present.
+The principle of the proposed mechanism relies on the comparison between the spherical projection of the current scan and that of the map cells in the vicinity of the current sensor position.
+First, the scan is projected onto an image-like data structure by keeping the point with the smallest range in each pixel.
+Then, the map points within a radius around the sensor position are queried and projected in the aforementioned image-like data structure.
+If a map point is projected into a pixel with a larger range (minus a threshold), it should be removed from the map, as it occurred between a surface currently observed and the sensor.
+Fig.~\ref{figure:free_space_carving} illustrates this process with dense simulated data for the sake of clarity.
+Free-space carving can be performed online before inserting a freshly registered point cloud into the map, and offline by revisiting the whole trajectory and scans.